 Governor James S. Gilmore appointed Mrs. Atkinson to serve on the Board of Education in 2001 to fill an unexpired term.
 Before joining the Board, she was a special education teacher, and worked at the Virginia Department of Education in special education and then policy and public affairs.

 Mrs. Atkinson is a graduate of Syracuse University, where she received her bachelor’s degree in Education, and the University of Richmond’s School of Law.
 She resides in Hanover County with her husband and two children.

 Kim E. Adkins

 Appointed to unexpired term of Wes Bellamy – April 7, 2017

 Kim E. Adkins was appointed to the Board of Education by Governor Terry McAuliffe.

-Ms. Adkins is the executive director of United Way of Henry County & Martinsville.
+Ms. Adkins is the vice president and director of marking for Carter Bank & Trust.
 Prior to this, she operated her own marketing communications firm, KEA Consulting Services LLC.
 Ms. Adkins is the former mayor of the City of Martinsville from 2010 to 2014.
-Additional work experience includes executive director of the West Piedmont Workforce Investment Board and president of the Martinsville-Henry County Chamber of Commerce.
+Additional work experience includes serving as executive director of the United Way of Henry County and Martinsville and West Piedmont Workforce Investment Board and president of the Martinsville-Henry County Chamber of Commerce.